alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-al-jassasah.md

 lang: en
 locale: en
 note: true
-excerpt: "Al-Jassasah mentioned in the Hadith reported by Tamim Al-Dary is different from the creature which Allah will bring out from the earth at the end of time as a Greater Sign of the Hour (Doomsday)."
+summary: "Al-Jassasah mentioned in the Hadith reported by Tamim Al-Dary is different from the creature which Allah will bring out from the earth at the end of time as a Greater Sign of the Hour (Doomsday)."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz